mk-fg/reliable-discord-client-irc-daemon/README.md

   This is especially useful when two channels have same exact name within same discord, and normally will be assigned `.<id-hash>` non-descriptive suffixes.

+- Rename couple users, referenced by their discord username and id.

+  `/t info <nick-or-part-of-it>` command in discord channel or similar `/who` irc-command can help to [Lookup Discord IDs], like ones used there.

 Currently only listed types of renaming are implemented, for discord prefixes and channels, but there are also options under \[irc\] section to set names for